 What are the specifics of their business model that struck such a profitable chord?
 Why were those specifics critical to their success, especially in the already monopolized eyewear industry?
 And what can we learn from this case study that we can apply to our own businesses?

-Let’s look deeper and see what we can find.
+But for the real stuff, let’s look deeper and see what we can find.

 The Warby Parker Business Model – Explained

 Warby Parker’s entire premise comes from one huge problem.

 Turns out, Luxottica owned a 60-80% market share in the eyewear industry.
 They owned Lenscrafter, Ray-ban, Pearle Vision, and Oakley… which all sold through retail.
 In addition, they also held the licenses for Chanel and Prada.
 So when you have bigger markups due to retail and licensing fees, you end up with a really expensive pair of glasses.
 Expenses that wouldn’t exist in a direct to consumer model.